MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismcmdispatchincomingcallqoschange.md

+#### - CallParameters [in]

+Pointer to a structure of type
+     <a href="https://msdn.microsoft.com/library/windows/hardware/ff545384">CO_CALL_PARAMETERS</a> that specifies the new
+     QoS, requested by the client on the remote node, for this connection.

 #### - NdisVcHandle [in]

 Specifies the handle to the VC for which the change in QoS is being requested.
 The MCM driver